junlee-3/NexaRacer/README.md

-# 🏎️ NexaRacer IoTRacer: The IoT Connected Racecar 🌐
+# 🏎️ NexaRacer NexaRacer: The IoT Connected Racecar 🌐

 Drive into the future with `NexaRacer`, an Internet of Things (IoT) connected racecar controlled seamlessly from a web interface.

 ## 📖 Overview

 `NexaRacer` combines the thrill of racing with the power of modern IoT technologies.
-Using a Node.js backend server and a sleek web interface, users can control the speed and steering of their ESP32-based racecar in real-time.
+Using a Node.js backend server and a sleek web interface, users can control the speed and steering of their ESP8266-based racecar in real-time.
 With WebSocket integration, commands from the browser are instantly translated to movements on the ground.
-The project utilises an ESP32 board running firmware and NodeJS to control a remote-controlled car.
-Through websockets, the ESP32 is able to recive data and turn that into movements.
+The project utilises an ESP8266 board running firmware and NodeJS to control a remote-controlled car.
+Through websockets, the ESP8266 is able to recive data and turn that into movements.

 ## ✨ Features

 - **Real-time Control**: No lag.
 Just pure, unadulterated speed. 🚀
 - **Web Interface**: Control your racer from any device with a browser. 📱💻
 - **IoT Enabled**: Harness the power of connected devices. 🌐🔗
+- **Obstacle Avoidance**: Car will warn you if an obstacle is ahead, and emergency stop if needed!

 ## 🛠️ Dependencies

 - `Node.js` and `npm`: The backbone of our server.
 - `express`: Powers our web server.
-- `ws`: Handles WebSocket connections for real-time control.
+- `mqtt`: Handles sending our data to the car.
-- `ESPAsyncTCP`, `ESPAsyncWebServer`, `WebSocketsClient` Arduino libraries for ESP32 communication.
+- `ESP8266WiFi.h`, `PubSubClient.h`, `Servo.h`, `Adafruit_NeoPixel.h` Arduino libraries for our ESP8266

 ## 🚀 Installation & Running